mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Bond**: Put a Mist Dragon Seal into your hand.

 name:     Substitution
-text:     Switch positions between a friendly minion and your General.
+text:     Switch positions between an allied minion and your General.

 name:     Thunderbomb
 text:     Deal 3 damage to an enemy and 1 damage to all enemies around it.